 Upgrade button, you can click it and upgrade the recipe to the new version.
-Please note that the dashboards and reports created in the UI will automatically be referencing to the models created by the new version of the recipe.
-Recipes are backward-compatible unless they explicitly indicate otherwise.
+Please note that the dashboards and reports created in the UI will automatically be referencing the models created by the new version of the recipe.
+Recipes are backward-compatible unless they explicitly indicate the other way around.

-While we provide a set of recipes for common use-cases and solutions, you can model your data by creating a recipe in the app.
-We simplify the process of creating the recipes in the app, you can click the
+We provide a set of recipes for common use-cases and solutions but you can also model your data by creating a recipe in Rakam.
+Simply click the

-Develop page, give it a unique name and we will open up our IDE automatically.
-You can learn how to create recipes using our IDE in Compose ] page.
-To give you the sense of how that works, here is how it looks like:
+Develop page, give it a unique name Rakam will open up our IDE automatically.
+You can learn how to create recipes using our IDE fromhere ].

 If you want to publish your recipe on Rakam for other users to be able to install them, create an issue on rakam-recipes/README repository and share your dbt project so that we can fork it and make it available under rakam-recipes organization.

 Updated over 2 years ago